-The provincial government also announced a phase-out of the credit union tax reduction over a four year period commencing in 2017.
-For 2018, 50% of the Credit Union's income will be taxed at 2% and the other 50% will be taxed at 12% provincially.
-By 2020, 100% of the Credit Union's taxable income will be taxed at a rate of 12%.
+The provincial government announced a phase-out of the credit union tax reduction over a four year period commencing in 2017.
+In 2020, the provincial credit union reduction will be fully phased out.

+The Credit Union is eligible to receive lower provincial tax rates.
+As a result, for 2019, the Credit Union's income up to \$600,000 was taxed at a rate of 2% and the income in excess of \$600,000 was taxed at a rate of 12% provincially.